What Is a 'Release of All Claims' Form?

 Definition: Release of All Claims

-A release of all claims form may be included as part of a settlement agreement, which is a document agreeing to resolve the parties' differences, dismiss their claims, and release the opposing parties from liability.
+A release of all claims form may be included as part of a settlement agreement.
+It is a document agreeing to resolve the parties' differences, dismiss their claims, and release the opposing parties from liability.
 Release of all claims forms are also called liability waiver forms.

-A release of all claims form releases the responsible party (the other driver who was at fault and his or her insurance company) from any liability and obligation to pay you for the damages associated with the accident.
+A release of all claims form releases the responsible party (the other driver who was at fault and their insurance company) from any liability and obligation to pay you for the damages associated with the accident.
 Insurance companies usually ask you to sign the release form before making any payments.
-A release form should contain all relevant information regarding the claim:
+A release form should contain all relevant information regarding the claim, including:

 Before Signing a Release of All Claims Form

 You need to make sure all damages related to the accident are covered in the settlement agreement offered by the insurance company.
 Once you sign the release form, you won't be able to make additional claims arising out of the accident.
-Especially, if you're still undergoing medical treatment, you should wait until you're fully recovered to claim damages.
+If you're still undergoing medical treatment, you should wait until you're fully recovered before you settle your claim for damages.

 Sometimes, insurance companies will try to quickly settle a claim to save money and time.
-In most cases, there's always room for negotiation.
+In most cases, there's room for negotiation.
 If you disagree with any part of the settlement offer, you shouldn't sign a release of all claims form.
-Once you sign the form, you will be personally responsible for any upcoming or future costs associated with the car accident.
+Once you sign the form, you will be legally bound by it.
+The insurance company will not pay any additional amount for your claims, even if you incur costs in the future that are related to the accident; those will be your responsibility.

 Average Release of All Claims Form